dqdb/opera-tools/patch-speed-dial/readme.md

-Patch Opera Developer to support more speed dial columns and smaller/larger thumbnail images, set custom thumbnails and injects custom CSS styles into internal pages.
+Patch Opera Developer to support more speed dial columns and smaller/larger thumbnail images, set custom thumbnails and injects custom CSS styles into internal pages, or to modify the default search engine.

 #Usage
 1. exit Opera